halilselcuk/MyBB-Profile-Music-Plugin/README.md

+Potential Problems

 If player not showing on profile add this code to member_profile template.

-{$profilmuzigi}

-Thanks for the help to brother.

-Apologize for my bad English grammar.
-I hope it is understandable.
+Code:{$profilmuzigi}

+Remote connections may be disabled by your provider.
+Try disable verifiers and SoundCloud settings.